AlAliMazen/Tech-Roadmap/README.md

 5. **Accordion Elements**: An accordion component, provided by React Bootstrap, allows users to click on article or course titles to expand and display the full content.
 This collapsible design conserves space while offering dynamic content viewing options.

 These elements together ensure a seamless and engaging user experience, making navigation, interaction, and content consumption intuitive and visually appealing.

+6. **Search & Filter** In both articles page and courses page, there is a searching bar where user can type anything to check if there is any titles under the given input. **Important to note here** is that this feature should be applied in the backend and then call it in the Front-end website.

 ### Animations and Transitions
 🚀 **merit & beyhond**